augam8/codedoodles/README.md

-# CODEDOODLES

-Toy Joy
+#Toy Joy

 Basic Toy Swap client
-This is a basic client written with plain javascript for the express toy swap server.
+This is a basic client written with plain javascript for the express toy joy server.

 It supports:

 authentication (login/logout)
 listing all toys
 adding a toy
+editing/changing a toy
+removing a toy
 Some things to note:

 Cors